5 Foundations to a Fit For Purpose Contract to Drive Collaborative Behaviours

 On the other hand, a poor service design, even if implemented by a well -skilled/well-resourced team, will usually end up with a whole multitude of issues.
 No amount of sticking-plaster scenarios will solve a poor service design in practical and cost efficiency terms.
 It is vitally important that you re-evaluate the design and align it to the business objectives both expected and agreed at the outset.
 From this, you can determine which parts of the existing design can remain or be realigned, and which aspects that must be redesigned from the ground up.

-Getting to a Fit-for-Purpose Contract
+Getting to a Fit for Purpose Contract

 Over the years, we have been called in to review hundreds of complex service relationships that are performing poorly.
 Most of the time, the client will look to us to help them understand how to get their supplier relationship back on track to achieve the objectives everyone had articulated at the outset.

-The concerning point of reference for ourselves, is that over those hundreds of poorly performing relationships, we have rarely ever seen a fit-for-purpose contract that suits the particular service/supplier relationship in question.
+The concerning point of reference for ourselves, is that over those hundreds of poorly performing relationships, we have rarely ever seen a fit for purpose contract that suits the particular service/supplier relationship in question.
 Often, these contracts have been drafted by highly experienced lawyers and barristers; the majority from major well-known firms.

 Don’t get me wrong, this article is not intended as a ‘lawyer bashing session’.
 As with any profession, the law has an eclectic mix of practitioners when it comes to the measure of quality.
 But, in our experience, complexities in the drafting arise as a result of a focus on the non-operational aspects of the contract that do not materially affect the business outcomes each side is trying to achieve.

-The purpose of this and the following article is to explain the process of structuring the operational aspects of contract terms that assure (a) the foundations that drive really good behaviours between everyone are in place so the business outcomes are met for both sides, (b) where ‘wobbles’ occur in achieving those outcomes, how the terms can help get the issues resolved quickly and (c) where ‘wobbles’ in service delivery are persistent, how to ensure accountability and ‘reshaping’ to achieve the business outcomes by alternative methods.
+The purpose of this and a future article is to explain the process of structuring the operational aspects of contract terms that assure (a) the foundations that drive really good behaviours between everyone are in place so the business outcomes are met for both sides, (b) where ‘wobbles’ occur in achieving those outcomes, how the terms can help get the issues resolved quickly and (c) where ‘wobbles’ in service delivery are persistent, how to ensure accountability and ‘reshaping’ to achieve the business outcomes by alternative methods.

 It is important to structure a contract strategy and terms around the key business objectives and the operational strategy for a service delivery process.